maelingmurphy/maelingmurphy/README.md

 ### Hi there 👋

-My name is Maeling and I'm a software engineer in the U.S.
+My name is Maeling and I'm a full stack software engineer in the U.S.

 ## Featured Projects
 ### Homeschool Journal: https://homeschool-journal.herokuapp.com/